fstark/blog/content/blog/wozdle/wozdle.md

 I recently got an apple 1, and it quicly became my favorite computer.

-Started probably 6 months ago, when Antoine, aka {% twitter "SiliconInsid" %} started to build a handful and I could get one, so I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfotunately not, maybe more on that in a future blog post).
+Started probably 6 months ago, when Antoine, aka {% twitter "SiliconInsid" %} started to build a handful and I could get one.
+I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfotunately not, maybe more on that in a future blog post).

-It is as close to the original as possible, using the same components, often from the same time period.
-For all matter, I *have an Apple 1*, it was just built 47 years later.
+My apple1 is as close to the original as possible, uses the same components, often from the same time period.
+For all matter, I *have an Apple 1*, it was just built 47 years too late.
 It may not be exactly true, but it is close enough for me.
 Thanks Woz.
+And tanks Antoine.

-Frankly, the look of the machine is sick.
+And, frankly, the look of the machine is sick.

-So, Antoine is also building a ROM for it, and we started scouring the internets for software, but, to be honest, I found the result to be quite underwhelming.
-There is the 30th anniversary demo, that displays Woz, Jobs, but not much more in term of "interesting" software.
+So, Antoine is also building a ROM card for it, and we started scouring the internets for software, but, to be honest, I found the result to be quite underwhelming.
+There is the great 30th anniversary demo, that displays Woz, Jobs, but not much more in term of "interesting" software.
 The total machine language games and demos is totalling 150Kb...

 So, I decided to stop complaining and create something to showcase the machine.
 A game.
 A *known* game, that could be used to demo the machine.

-I thought a bit, and I picked to create Wozdle, a perfect Wordle clone for the Apple 1.
+I picked to create Wozdle, a perfect Wordle clone for the Apple 1.

 It took around two days to code, and I am pretty proud of the result.

 But there were 3 challenges to overcome.

-## The size
+## 32K ought to be enough for everyone

 The original Apple1 had 4K of RAM, extensible to 8K (like mine has), or ever 48K.
 Software was loaded by either inserting the cassette card and using a cassette player (extremely unreliable), or by having the software on an EEPROM (like the Integer BASIC ROM) and executing it "in place" (meaning that the code is not copied into the RAM for execution).

-I decided for that second solution, because the goal is for it to be present in Silicon's card.
-And instant loading is an interesting feature...

-The card will give 32Kb of addressable ROM (with optional page-switching, but I'd rather work with the simplest ROM), so that should be plenty of space, right?
+I decided for that second solution, because the goal is for it to be present in Antoine's card, which will give 32Kb of addressable ROM , so that should be plenty of space, right?

-Let me describe the rules of Wordle for you: the computer choses a 5 letter word from a list of 2309 words (called *answers*).Then, the user enters a word, and the computers displays which letters are correctly or incorrectly placed, a clear inspiration from the old Mastermind game.
+Let me describe the rules of Wordle: the computer choses a 5 letter word from a list of 2309 words (called *answers*).Then, the user enters a word, and the computers displays which letters are correctly or incorrectly placed, a clear inspiration from the old Mastermind game.

 However, the user cannot enter any combination of 5 letters, he has to enter a valid word.
 And this is where Wordle gets it perfect: the list of acceptable user words (the *vocabulary*) is larger (12947 words).
 This enables wordle to know all the 5 letter words, but only choosing from the simplest ones, limiting user frustration.
+This is brillant game design.

-But that 12947 5 letters words.
-That's already 64Kb.
+But that also 12947 5-letters words.
+That's already 64735 bytes.

 Or is it?

 ### Encoding words

 Let's try some compression.
+In developing wozdle, I created a C++ companion program that helped me to try ideas, compute sizes, etc

-It is all about using something we know in our data to encoding information more efficiently.
+For wozdle, compression is all about using something we know in our data to encode information more efficiently.

-We can exploit the fact that a byte can store 256 letters, but we only have 26 of them.
+First, we can exploit the fact that a byte can store 256 letters, but only have 26 of them.
 So we know that 3/8th of the bits are just zeros.
-If we code the letter on 5 bits, we can code a word on 25 bits.
+If we code the letter on 5 bits, we can code a word on 25 bits (technically, as ``log2(26^5)`` is around 23.5, we could code the words with 24 bits, but don't count on me to implement a division by 26 in 6502 assembly)

 So, from now on, our words are numbers. 'a' = 1, 'b' = 2, expressed in base 32.
 This means that 'apple' is 1, 16, 16, 12, 5.
-In base 25, we do (((1*32+16)*32+16)*32+12)*32+5.
-Of course, I chose 32, so the computation is much easy to do in binary:
+In base 32, we do (((1*32+16)*32+16)*32+12)*32+5.
+Of course, the reasone I chose 32, is that the computation is trivial to do in binary:

        1     16    16    12    5     1,16,16,12,5           (base 32)
      00001 10000 10000 01100 00101  0b110000100000110000101 (base2)
 0000 0001 1000 0100 0001 1000 0101  (idem)
   0   1    8    4     1    8    5   0x184185                (base 16 -- hexadecimal)

 In decimal, Apple is 1589637.
 Note that choosing 'a'=1 and not 'a'=0, gives 'aaaaa' the value 108421.
-This was chosen to enable a slight optimisation in the 6502 assembly code.
+This was chosen to enable a small optimisation in the 6502 assembly code.

-If I encoded the set of words as a bunch of numbers, I would use 323675 bits, or a little over 40K.
+If we encoded the set of words as a bunch of numbers, we would use 323675 bits, or a little over 40K.

 ### Encoding the 12947 word vocabulary

-However, I don't care about order, so I can store this list in any order.
+However, we don't care about order and we can store this list in any order.
 So, what about sorting it?

-This is a common trick.
-At this moment, it is easier to store the difference between consecutive elements.
+Now for a common trick.
+When working with a sorted list, it is generally easier to store the difference between consecutive elements.
 For instance, 'apple' is between 'appel' and 'apply', respectively 1589420 and 1589433.
-Instead of storing 1589637 for 'apple', if I keep the words sorted, I can just say it is 217 after 'appel'.
-And I can say that by adding 13 to 'apple', we get the next word.
+Instead of storing 1589637 for 'apple', if we keep the words sorted, we can just say it is 217 after 'appel'.
+And that by adding 13 to 'apple', we get the next word.

 If we apply to the list for words, we get: